Women with hyperemesis gravidarum, unlike women with ordinary morning sickness, lose weight and become dehydrated.

 Doctors diagnosis hyperemesis gravidarum based on symptoms and do tests to check for dehydration and other possible causes of the vomiting.

 Treatment involves nothing by mouth at first, fluids containing electrolytes and vitamins given by vein, and drugs to relieve the nausea, and rarely, giving all food intravenously.

 Pregnancy complications, such as hyperemesis gravidarum, are problems that occur only during pregnancy.
 They may affect the woman, the fetus, or both and may occur at different times during the pregnancy.
 However, most pregnancy complications can be effectively treated.

 Hyperemesis gravidarum differs from typical morning sickness.
 If women vomit often and have nausea to such an extent that they lose weight and become dehydrated, they have hyperemesis gravidarum.
 If women vomit occasionally but gain weight and are not dehydrated, they do not have hyperemesis gravidarum.

 The cause of hyperemesis gravidarum is unknown.

 Women with hyperemesis gravidarum may not consume enough food to provide their body with energy.
 Then the body breaks down fats, resulting in a buildup of waste products (ketones) called ketosis.
 Ketosis can cause fatigue, bad breath, dizziness, and other symptoms.

-Women with hyperemesis gravidarum often become so dehydrated that the balance of electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more , needed to keep the body functioning normally, is upset.
+Women with hyperemesis gravidarum often become so dehydrated that the balance of electrolytes Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more , needed to keep the body functioning normally, is upset.
 Dehydration Dehydration Dehydration is a deficiency of water in the body.
 Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
 People feel thirsty, and as dehydration... read more can also cause other problems such as a rapid heart rate, low blood pressure, and, rarely, abnormal heart rhythms.